-In the May/June 16 print issue of Urology News (available online here) we featured a wonderful account of Zeeshan Aslam’s first trip with Urolink to the Hawassa Referral Hospital in Ethiopia.
+In May/June 2016 we featured a wonderful account of Zeeshan Aslam’s first trip with Urolink to the Hawassa Referral Hospital in Ethiopia (see here).
 One year on we are delighted that Zeeshan has once again taken the time to provide us with a fantastic description of his second trip with the charity.
 We are sure many readers will be inspired to undertake their own professional adventures overseas.

 In June 2015, after experiencing the most fascinating week of my professional life, I boarded my return flight from Addis Ababa airport back to London.
 I knew that I would be returning to Hawassa at some point, but I didn’t expect to be back on an Ethiopian Airlines plane again in less than six months, this time assigned to the BAUS Urolink transurethral resection of the prostate (TURP) workshop with Mr Graham Watson.

 Graham with some of the street children of Ethiopia.
 Aberra starting TURP.

 It was early in the morning on 3 December 2015 when I stepped outside the Addis Ababa airport; the feel of the cool morning breeze on my face brought back all the memories from my last visit.
 That sweet-scented smell was ever present in the air, the origin of which still remains unknown to me.
 Unsure if it is the fresh smell of plumeria or the metallic fragrance of burning eucalyptus leaves, I simply describe it as the gloriously intoxicating ‘scent of Ethiopia’.